 If tax filing and depositing are daunting to you, no worries.
 You can use a full-service payroll software.
 The software provider will handle federal, state, and local taxes for you.

 Payroll software costs less per year than a PEO.
 Some software companies, like Patriot Software, charge per employee.
 You can run payroll as much as you want, and how much you pay employees doesn’t matter.
-One business owner saved 87% per year when he left his PEO and started using payroll software.
+One business owner, Jim Sherman of Firehouse Subs, saved 87% per year when he left his PEO and started using payroll software.

 You might also save money on workers’ compensation premiums and state unemployment tax.
 When you use a PEO, your business and employees are lumped together with all the other PEO users.
 If several businesses have a lot of workers’ comp or unemployment claims, everyone’s rates go up.